gustav-mb/disys-miniproject2/README.md

 The client can also be started with arguments to specify e.g.

 - The display name of the client in chat
-- The password for the client
-- The ip address of the server the client connects to
+- The ip address of the server the client want to connect to
-- The port the client have to connect through
+- The port the server is running on

-> `go run . -name <name> -password <password> -ip <address> -port <port>`
+> `go run . -name <name> -ip <address> -port <port>`

-E.g. to create a client with the name "Agata", with password "123", ip address of server being 192.168.0.1 on port 5000, write:
+E.g. to create a client with the name "Agata", connecting to a server with the ip address 192.168.0.1 running on port 5000, write:
-> `go run . -name Agata -password 123 -ip 192.168.0.1 -port 5000`
+> `go run . -name Agata -ip 192.168.0.1 -port 5000`

-If no arguments are provided it will pick a standard name, password, and port.
+If no arguments are provided it will pick a standard name (Anonymous), and port (8080).
 The ip address will be set to "localhost".

+---

-### Script (Windows only)
+### Run with Script (Windows only)

 Chitty-Chat can also be run with a PowerShell script for easy creation of server and clients.

-To run the predefined script run:
+To run the script, write the filename in PowerShell in the root directory of the project:
 > `run.ps1`

+This will create a server with 4 clients.

 You can also specify how many clients to connect to the server by writing:
 > `run.ps1 -p <number of clients>`

-If no argument is provided it will start the server with 4 clients.
+If no argument is provided it will start the server with 4 clients as default.

 ---